This Easy Instant Pot Clam Chowder is so thick, creamy and delicious – it’s made easy with canned clams, bacon and potatoes!

 Step 2: Cook the bacon.

-Turn your Instant Pot on to saute mode.
-Once heated, add bacon and cook until browned and crispy, about 6-8 minutes.
-Remove the bacon and set aside on a paper towel-lined plate.
-Discard any excess bacon grease remaining in the Instant Pot.
+Turn your Instant Pot to sauté mode, and cook the bacon until browned and crispy.
+Drain the bacon and a paper towel-lined plate, and discard any excess bacon grease from the Instant Pot.

 Step 3: Sauté the onion, garlic and celery.